-The Special Services Program provides an important component in the comprehensive community college mission of ENMU-Roswell by providing specialized certificate programs in CNA/Home Health, Food Service, Office Skills, Child Care Attendant, Sanitation/Maintenance/Grounds-keeping, Auto Mechanics, Welding, Refrigeration and Air Conditioning Tech, Veterinary Assistant, and Special Topics: Stocking and Merchandising and Animal Healthcare.
+The Special Services Program provides an important component in the comprehensive community college mission of ENMU-Roswell by providing specialized certificate programs in CNA/Home Health, Food Service, Office Skills, Child Care Attendant, Sanitation/Maintenance/Grounds-keeping, Auto Mechanics, Welding, Refrigeration and Air Conditioning Tech, Veterinary Assistant, and Special Topics: Stocking and Merchandising and Laboratory Animal Caretaker.
 The programs are designed for students who have disabilities, but who, with occupational training, are able to obtain entry level positions in competitive employment.
 Class sizes are small and emphasis is on the completion of skills necessary for employment.
 Neither a high school diploma nor the University Skills Placement Test is required (unless the student is applying for financial aid, in which case both documents are required).

 Admission into ENMU-Roswell does not ensure admission into the Special Services Occupational Training Program.

 - A vocational evaluation less than 2 years old.
-(Either call our office to schedule, or obtain one privately).

 - Complete documentation and full disclosure of medical/developmental disabilities.